AY2425S2-CS2113-T11b-3/tp/docs/DeveloperGuide.md

 Step 3.
 The user decides to remove a patient by calling `removePatient("1234")`.

-The following sequence diagram shows deleting patient information goes:
+The following sequence diagram shows how deleting patient information goes:

 ![removePatientSequenceDiagram.png](assets/patientImages/removePatientSequenceDiagram.png)